balena-io-experimental/support-toolkit/doc/tcpdump.md

 # tcpdump -U -s 0 -i any not port 22222 -w /data/dumpfile.cap
 ```

 After exiting the container, you can find the capture file in `/mnt/data/docker/volumes/supkit/_data`.
-If you use `balena ssh` to run this command on a device, use `balena tunnel` to collect the file, like in the example below.
+If you use `balena ssh` to run this command on a device, use `balena tunnel` and `scp` to collect the file, like in the example below.

 First open a new terminal, and enter this command.
 ```bash